CallToPowerLegacy/Synchronize.js/release/README.txt

 Version
 -------
-1.1.3
+1.2.0

 Attention
 ---------
-For the Synchronize.js-examples to work you have to download the videos and customize the index.html files.
+- for the Synchronize.js-examples to work you have to download the videos and customize the index.html files.
+- Safari is currently not fully supported

 README
 ------